sveetch/cookiecutter-bireli/docs/project-creation.rst

 Result
 ------

-Once project is created, you can install it locally with ``make install``.
+Once project is created, you can go to its directory and install it locally with ``make install``.